prakashtaz0091/NeShop/README.md

 # Overview

-This is a Task Manager, a Django project designed to manage tasks on our daily routine.
+NeShop, a Django project for an multi-vendor e-commerce website.
 This project is a part of Django Tutorial Class.

 ## Installation